DanVal123/first-project/README.md

-# first-project
+# First-project
-This is my first repository
+This is my first repository.
+Maybe, I can just upload a jupyter notebook project here.